 There’s so much to love about kayaking – it’s a great way to get out on the water, it’s a gentle form of exercise, and it can be a fun way to bond with friends and family.
 If you go kayaking frequently, you’ll want to invest in your own kayak for future trips.
 However, it can be difficult to determine what types of kayaks are going to give you the best value for money.
 Here’s what to keep in mind when choosing a kayak.

-One of the first things to look at is the size of the kayak you’re buying.
+One of the first things to look at when choosing a kayak isthe size of the kayak you’re buying.
 Kayaks come in many different sizes and shapes, and the one that’s most ideal for you will depend on the type of kayaking you like to do.
 If you are a beginner or generally prefer a calmer kayaking experience, then a wider kayak will offer stability.
 If you are more focused on speed, a narrower kayak is going to be much more aerodynamic and cover ground more easily, but is less stable.

-Another key factor to keep in mind, when shopping for a kayak, is whether you want a sit-in kayak or a sit-on-top kayak.
+Another key factor to keep in mind when choosing a kayak is whether you want a sit-in kayak or a sit-on-top kayak.
 A sit-in kayak has the seat built into the design of the kayak, and they are much roomier than they initially appear.
 They typically provide a decent amount of storage space for any gear you need to take with you.
 They also will protect you more from the water, wind, and cold, and provide some stability as you paddle.
 Their lower center of gravity provides more control as you move through the water.

 Sit-on-top kayaks have the seat built on top of the kayak frame.
 They are often used for fishing and feel very stable, making them popular with beginners.
 However, you are almost definitely going to get wet using one of these kayaks.
 Unlike sit-in kayaks, however, they do drain on their own, making for fewer cleanups after you go kayaking.